Learn how to paint kitchen cabinets like a professional! It’s a big job so make it easier with these tips about using a quality paint sprayer.

 “Do I really need to sand ALL those cabinets?”

-While there are many paints out there and such that tout themselves as “no sanding required”, I still HIGHLY recommend sanding.
+While there are many paints out there that tout themselves as “no sanding required”, I still HIGHLY recommend sanding.
 Sanding helps paint bond and kitchen cabinets are considered very high traffic pieces.
 The worst feeling is to do all that work, and then realize the paint is chipping/peeling because you skipped this step.
 To me, skipping sanding just isn’t worth it.

 The good news is you do NOT need to sand down to bare wood, a good rough up with 120 grit sandpaper will do for most cabinet paints.
 Sand in the direction of the grain or use an orbital sander and mouse sander.
 These two tools will almost eliminate hand sanding, while making the process much faster and easier.
 To get a truly smooth, professional finish, sand with 220 grit sandpaper just before the last coat.